RadOnc on the Run copertina

 Mostra di più Mostra meno

-Mancini is director at Bold Advanced Medical Future Health, clinical associate professor in the Department of Radiology at Michigan State University College of Human Medicine, and editor-at-large for the RadOnc Review, a supplement of the journal ONCOLOGY®.
-Brackmann is an assistant professor of Gynecologic Oncology at the University of Michigan Medical School.
+Mancini is the medical director at Bold Advanced Medical Future Health, a clinical associate professor in the Department of Radiology at Michigan State University College of Human Medicine, and the editor at large for RadOnc Review, a supplement of the journal ONCOLOGY®.
+Jethwa is an assistant professor of Radiation Oncology at Mayo Clinic Rochester.

 Mostra di più Mostra meno